swiftlang/swift-org-website/documentation-workgroup/index.md

 ## Charter

-The main goal of the Documentation Workgroup is to deliver a stellar documentation experience to the Swift community.
+The main goal of the Documentation Workgroup is to deliver a great documentation experience to the Swift community.
 To that end, the workgroup will develop tooling like Swift-DocC to support the experience it wants to provide for the ecosystem and future Swift language documentation efforts.
-Over time, the workgroup will also help define guidelines for writing stellar documentation and drive a cohesive documentation ecosystem across Swift.
+Over time, the workgroup will also help define guidelines for writing quality documentation and drive a cohesive documentation ecosystem across Swift.

 In that capacity, workgroup members review proposals for changes to the